switcherapi/switcher-api/readme.md

 **Switcher API** is a *Feature Flag* API with the main focus on decreasing the friction caused by changes while keeping control of what really matters.

 Main features:
-- Control more using little effort by sharing switchers among application components.
+- Control & track more using little effort by sharing switchers among application components.
 - Cross environment.
-Generate zero impact when manipulating switchers.
+Generate zero impact when manipulating your project features.
 - Customizable environment strategies.
 Setup switchers using variables per environment.
 - Create manageable teams to collaborate.
-- Keep track of every configuration change.
+- Keep track of every modification and features usage.
 - Detailed metrics.
 - Client endpoints exposed in **REST** and **GraphQL**.
-- Zero-latency mode also enables your applications to work with no latency.
+- Zero-latency mode also enables your applications to work with zero latency.

 - **JavaScript lib**: (https://github.com/petruki/switcher-client-master)